3132670669/3132670669/README.md

 - 👋 Hi, I’m Keep Simple.
 - 👀 I’m interested in java and ai.
-- 🌱 I’m currently learning go, python.
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on the creation of projects.
 - 📫 How to reach me at 3132670669@qq.com.